-(Psalm 136:1-3 ULT) Translation Strategies If the style of poetry that is used in the source text would be natural and give the right meaning in your language, consider using it.
-If not, here are some other ways of translating it.
-(1) Translate the poetry using one of your styles of poetry.

-(2) Translate the poetry using your style of elegant speech.

-(3) Translate the poetry using your style of ordinary speech.
+(Psalm 136:1-3 ULT) This example repeats the phrases "give thanks" and "his covenant faithfulness endures forever."
+Translation Strategies If the style of poetry that is used in the source text would be natural and give the right meaning in your language, consider using it.
+If not, here are some other ways of translating it. - (1) Translate the poetry using one of your styles of poetry. - (2) Translate the poetry using your style of elegant speech. - (3) Translate the poetry using your style of ordinary speech.
 If you use poetry it may be more beautiful.